rcbops/rpc-openstack/scripts/leapfrog/README.md

 git clean -df
 popd
 git fetch origin
-git checkout newton-14.1
+git checkout r14.1.0
 git submodule update
 git status
 ```

 It is crucial that the rpco repo and openstack-ansible submodule are both clean
-and at the appropriate SHAs for newton-14.1 at this stage.
+and at the appropriate SHAs for r14.1.0 at this stage.
 The [github
-newton-14.1 branch
+r14.1.0 tag
-page](https://github.com/rcbops/rpc-openstack/tree/newton-14.1) shows both SHAs,
+page](https://github.com/rcbops/rpc-openstack/tree/r14.1.0) shows both SHAs,
 the RPCO SHA is the latest commit, and the OSA SHA is shown as an annotation
 after @ on the openstack-ansible submodule.